 - Family sessions with a parent and a child.

-- Session #2 and #3 for couples.
+- The individual assessment sessions I do with couples in Session #2 and #3.
 For a first session, I see the couple together.
-But then I see each of them individually before we come back together again.
-This lets me get to know each of them individually.
+But then I see each of them individually before we come back together again for Session #4.
+This lets me get to know each of them individually and to assess where each one is at in life and the relationship.

-- Individual clients after we have been working together for a while and you have begun to see progress and change.
-(At the next stage, we can shorten down to a 30 minute session.)
+- Individual clients also benefit from 45 minute sessions.
+After we have been working together for a while, and you have begun to see progress and change, we can shorten down to a 30 minute session.

 This is the length I do the most in my practice, as most people find it allows them to go in-deep and to cover more ground in fewer sessions.
 It also means they are able to make a “full circle” during our time together, with the deepest work in the middle of our session, allowing us time to process and pull things back together so no one has to leave in tears.